-Whether you're an Alabama resident drawn to a career in nursing or a prospective out-of-state student attracted to the profession's fast job growth rate , Alabama is a great place to start your nursing career.
-An aging national population and statewide healthcare boom have both led to a high local demand for nurses.
-If you want an exciting, satisfying career helping others and saving lives, nursing might be the job for you — and Alabama could be the place to find it.
-As the home of world-class healthcare facilities like the University of Alabama hospital system, as well as numerous university-backed medical research centers, the state is quickly building a reputation as one of the best places to study — and seek — medical care in the United States.
+Whether you're an Alabama resident drawn to a nursing career or a prospective out-of-state student attracted to the profession's fast job growth, Alabama stands out as a great place to start your nursing career.
+An aging national population and statewide healthcare boom have led to a high local demand for nurses.
+If you want an exciting, satisfying career helping others and saving lives, nursing might be the job for you, and Alabama could be the place to find it.
+Boasting world-class healthcare facilities such as the University of Alabama hospital system and numerous university-backed medical research centers, the state is quickly building a reputation as one of the country's best places to study and seek medical care.

-What if you'd love to start a new career in the field of nursing, but can't afford to quit your current job?
-What if you just plain can’t afford a four-year on-campus college program?
+If you'd like to start a career in the nursing field but can't afford to leave your current job or if you worry about the cost of a four-year degree, keep reading.
 Earning an online nursing degree can be an easy, affordable way to pursue a career in this high-demand field.
-In this guide, we’ll take a step-by-step look at how you can land the nursing job of your choice through distance learning programs.
+Use this guide to learn how to land the nursing job of your choice through distance learning programs.

 How to Become a Nurse in Alabama

-While nurses around the country study similar subjects whether they take traditional on-campus courses or attend nursing school online, Alabama nurses must meet licensure standards set by the state.
-The cost and procedure for becoming licensed will depend on the type of online nursing degree you receive.
-Not sure what the path of a nursing student entails?
-Let’s take a step-by-step look at the process of becoming a nurse in the state of Alabama.
+While nurses around the country study similar subjects whether they take traditional on-campus courses or attend nursing school online, Alabama nurses must meet state licensure standards.
+The cost and procedure for becoming licensed depend on the type of online nursing degree you receive.
+Here's a look at how to become a nurse in Alabama.

-Your first step should be to define your career goals.
-What kind of nurse do you want to be, and what type of facility would you like to work in?
-While it’s possible to become an RN with only an associate degree, earning a BSN can ultimately lead to greater responsibilities and higher wages.
-A competitive job market has led to the increasing popularity of online RN to BSN programs in Alabama.
-But what if you want to go even further, developing expertise in a specialized field?
-Most advanced practice nurses, such as nurse anesthetists or practitioners, must complete a master's degree , or even a DNP.
+First, define your career goals.
+What kind of nurse do you want to be and what type of facility do you find appealing?
+While you can become an RN with only an associate degree, earning a BSN can ultimately lead to greater responsibilities and a higher salary.
+A competitive job market has led to the increasing popularity of online RN-to-BSN programs in Alabama; however, most advanced practice nurses, such as nurse anesthetists or practitioners, must complete a master's degree or a DNP.

 Is an online nursing degree right for you?
-There are many accelerated nursing programs in Alabama that allow students to earn a degree in as little as a year, using convenient online delivery methods.
-However, online degrees aren't for everyone.
+Alabama boasts many accelerated nursing programs that allow students to earn a degree in as little as a year using convenient online delivery; however, online degrees aren't for everyone.
 Some students benefit from the structure of traditional, on-campus programs.
-Additionally, many online nursing schools in Alabama require students to complete clinicals or internships at a nearby hospital, and some online MSN programs in Alabama have extensive prerequisite course requirements.
-Nonetheless, many students prefer the convenience of earning their degree online.
+Additionally, many online nursing schools in Alabama require students to complete clinicals or internships at a nearby hospital, and some online MSN programs in Alabama maintain extensive prerequisite course requirements.
+Nonetheless, many students prefer to earn their degree online.

-Most nursing schools in Alabama don't offer licensing exams as part of an online nursing degree; however, the knowledge you gain from the program's coursework will help prepare you for your exam.
-Graduates of both traditional and online nursing schools in Alabama must complete an RN or LPN certification exam, while RNs must also pass the NCLEX exam, which they can prepare for with study materials available online.
-After paying a fee of $200, prospective RNs have up to six hours to complete the NCLEX.
-Licensure doesn't guarantee you a nursing job, but it gives you the chance to pursue one.
+Most nursing schools in Alabama don't offer licensing exams as part of an online nursing degree.
+Yet, the knowledge you gain from the program's coursework helps prepare you for your exam.
+Graduates of both traditional and online nursing schools in Alabama must complete an RN or LPN certification exam, while RNs must also pass the NCLEX exam, which they can prepare for using online study materials.
+After paying a $200 fee, prospective RNs must complete the NCLEX in six hours or less.
+Licensure doesn't guarantee a nursing job, but it allows students to pursue one.

 Nursing Licensure in Alabama